Josefine Rybrink

-Solveig Josefine Kristina Rybrink (born 19 January 1998) is a Swedish professional footballer who plays as a defender for Women's Super League club Tottenham Hotspur and the Sweden national team.
+Solveig Josefine Kristina Rybrink (born 19 January 1998) is a Swedish professional footballer who plays as a defender for BK Häcken and the Sweden national team.

 Club career

 Rybrink transferred to Kristianstads on a two-year contract in November 2017, after a successful three-year spell with Kungsbacka.

 In November 2021, Rybrink joined BK Häcken on a contract until the end of 2024.

 After leaving Häcken at the end of her contract, Rybrink signed a short-term contract with Tottenham Hotspur until the end of the 2024–25 season on 27 January 2025.
+She spent two seasons in Tottenham before departing from the club as a free agent in the summer of 2026.

+On 22 July 2026, Rybrink was announced at BK Häcken.

 International career

 On 19 February 2021 Rybrink made her senior Sweden debut, in a 6–1 friendly win over Austria in Paola, Malta.
 She was a 78th-minute substitute for Nilla Fischer.